Pyxlab/adonis-trpc/README.md

 ```

 In the above example, the `getPosts` route is defined.
-The `protectedProcedure` is used to define a protected route.
-The `query` method is used to define the route handler.
+The `protected` property is used to define a protected route.

 The method serializes the posts models and returns them. but the `serialize` method is inherited from the `BaseModel` class.
 So that infer the type of the model without BaselModel, we need to override the `serialize` method.